lightning/bolts/04-onion-routing.md

  - a `version` byte
  - a 33-byte compressed `secp256k1` `public_key`, used during the shared secret
    generation
- - a 1300-byte `hops_data` consisting of twenty fixed-size packets, each containing information to be used by its associated hop during message forwarding
+ - a 1300-byte `hops_data` consisting of twenty fixed-size `frame`s
+   - One or more consecutive `frame`s constitute a `hop_payload` containing information to be used by the processing node during message forwarding
  - a 32-byte `HMAC`, used to verify the packet's integrity

 The network format of the packet consists of the individual sections